veereshshenoys/skills-hello-github-actions/README.md

 </header>

-## Step 4: Merge your workflow file
+## Step 4: Merge your workflow file :D

 _You're now able to write and run an Actions workflow! :sparkles:_